Medically reviewed on March 14, 2018

 What happens if I miss a dose?

-Call your doctor for instructions if you cannot return for the blue light treatment within the recommended 14 to 18 hours after aminolevulinic acid was applied.
-The timing of this medicine and light treatment is extremely important to the success of your treatment.
+Call your doctor for instructions if you cannot return for your light treatment within the recommended 3 hours after Levulan Kerastick was applied.
+The timing of Ameluz and light treatment is extremely important to the success of your treatment.

 What happens if I overdose?